A Pocket Guide to Factor Analysis of Information Risk (FAIR)

 FAIR Risk Assessment Checklist

-For a company to run a FAIR risk assessment, they have to go through four stages of risk quantification:
+For a company to run a FAIR risk assessment, it must go through four stages of risk quantification:

-Scenario Component Identification Two elements are at risk: an asset and the community.
+Two elements are at risk: an asset and the community.
 It is essential to identify the associated risk.
+Additionally, identify the relevant fair factors, threat communities, and primary stakeholders involved in the scenario.

-Loss Event Frequency Evaluation (LEF) LEF has sub-elements which are needed to be estimated.
-The following estimation of elements is required: TCAP (Threat Capability), CS (Control Strength), TEF (Threat Event Frequency), Derive Vulnerability, Derive LEF
+LEF has sub-elements that need to be estimated.
+The following estimations are required: TCAP (Threat Capability), CS (Control Strength), TEF (Threat Event Frequency), Derive Vulnerability, and Derive LEF.
+Estimate threat event frequencies and consider each threat agent's capabilities and primary intent.

 Probable Loss Magnitude (PLM)